Nusa-kor-kamuy

 Nusa-kor-kamuy (ヌサ・コﾙ・カムイ) is an Ainu kamuy (god).
 Called the community-founding kamuy, he represents the dead and serves as a messenger to the other kamuy.
+He is referred to as Kotan-koresu in prayers.

-Mythology
+Mythology and worship

 Nusa-kor-kamuy is the originator of nusa or inau, sacred carved wands that represent the kamuy in Ainu ritual.
 He is responsible for maintaining the row of inau arranged outside of a traditional Ainu dwelling, and he carries the inau and other offerings to the gods, along with humans' messages of reverence.
 He is called upon to assist in rituals, ensuring that the respect behind them is properly conveyed to the kamuy.
 He is assisted in his tasks by Yushkep Kamuy, the spider goddess.

-Nusa-kor-kamuy is usually said to be the brother of the snake god, Kina-sut-kamuy, but sometimes the two are regarded as a single entity.
+Nusa-kor-kamuy is closely associated with the snake god, Kina-sut-kamuy.
+Some consider the two to be brothers, while others consider them to be the same entity.
 Nusa-kor-kamuy is also sometimes presented as a female deity.
+He is sometimes considered to be the sibling of Kamuy-huci and Hash-Inau-uk Kamuy.

+Elders are buried near his nusa (offering collections) with the place for offerings to the dead being located nearby.
+Offerings to Nusa-kor-kamuy are carried out through the west door, the same door offerings to the dead are carried through.
+Other kamuys offerings are carried through the east door.